You may wish to read an introduction to this section first.

 Cathedral: (left) interior; (right) detail of the 1777 monument to Giovanni di Lorenzo, Dean of the Church and Chaplain of the Knights of Malta

 The interior is rather bare because in 1996 the dome and the roof of the main nave collapsed, a delayed consequence of an earthquake occurred in 1990.
 Its decoration however was mainly based on paintings made in 1950-1956.
-The interior was rebuilt in 2007 and it is in the process of being redecorated.
+The interior was rebuilt in 2007.

 On the S. side